EGR304-2026-F-101/EGR304-2026-F-101.github.io/docs/05-design-ideation.md

 ### Brainstorming Process

 The team began the ideation process by reviewing the user needs and product requirements identified during the previous benchmarking assignment.
 The brainstorming session focused on generating a large number of possible product features for an automatic pet food dispenser without immediately judging or eliminating ideas.
 The goal was to explore a wide range of possible solutions that could address the needs of both the pet and the owner.
 The team members participated in the brainstorming and discussed possible features based on the requirements identified during the benchmarking process.
 Ideas were collected and organized into the team's working document so that the features could be reviewed and modified after the initial brainstorming session.
-The team used the project Markdown/GitHub document to record the ideas and organize the results.
+The team used the project GitHub document to record the ideas and organize the results.
 This allowed the brainstormed features to be preserved and easily reorganized during the later stages of the ideation process.

 The primary source used to generate the requirements was the Voice of the Customer Benchmarking assignment.
 That assignment examined five benchmark products: a timed medicine dispenser, an automatic paper towel dispenser, an automatic pet food dispenser, a gumball dispenser, and a double cereal dispenser.
 The user needs identified from these products provided the foundation for the brainstorming session.
 The requirements were organized around areas such as dispensing performance, scheduling and controls, reliability, food storage and capacity, ease of use, cleaning and maintenance, food protection, power, pet interaction, and physical design.
 The team also used the benchmark products and their identified features as inspiration for generating additional ideas.
 Instead of limiting the brainstorm to features already found in the benchmark products, the team combined and modified existing ideas to create possible improvements for the pet food dispenser.
 This resulted in 100 potential product features across five major categories.

 ### Grouping and Ranking Features

-After the initial brainstorm was completed, the features were sorted into five thematic groups: Dispensing & Portion Control; Scheduling & User Controls; Storage, Food Protection & Capacity; Reliability, Maintenance & Power; and Pet Interaction, Stability & Physical Design.
-The features were grouped according to the primary function they served, or the user need they addressed.
+After the initial brainstorm was completed, the features were sorted into five thematic groups: 1.
+Dispensing & Portion Control, 2.
+Scheduling & User Controls, 3.
+Storage, Food Protection & Capacity, 4.
+Reliability, Maintenance & Power, and 5.
+Pet Interaction, Stability & Physical Design.
+The features were grouped according to the primary function they served or the user need they addressed.
 This made it easier to identify patterns within the brainstorm and compare features that solved similar problems.
 The team then reviewed the features within each group and identified the ideas that were most important to the overall product.
 Ranking was based primarily on how directly each feature supported the main purpose of the automatic pet food dispenser, how much it addressed an important user need, and how much it could improve reliability, usability, safety, or the pet's experience.
 For example, features such as anti-jam mechanisms, portion control, programmable scheduling, backup power, large-capacity storage, and stable physical construction were identified as important because they directly affect the dispenser's ability to provide food reliably.

 The ranking process also provided an opportunity to combine existing ideas into new features.
-For example, the anti-jam mechanism, jam detection sensor, and reverse motor were combined into an Automatic Jam Recovery System.
-Similarly, the backup battery, nonvolatile memory, and automatic feeding schedule were combined into a Power-Loss Recovery System.
+The anti-jam mechanism, jam detection sensor, and reverse motor were combined into an Automatic Jam Recovery System.
+Another example was the backup battery, nonvolatile memory, and automatic feeding schedule were combined into a Power-Loss Recovery System.
 These combinations allowed the team to develop new ideas from the strongest features identified during the discussion.
-The highest-ranked and newly generated features were recombined into three different product concepts: the Smart Precision Feeder, the Reliable Away-From-Home Feeder, and the Pet-Friendly Modular Feeder.
+The highest ranked and newly generated features were recombined into three different product concepts: the Smart Precision Feeder, the Reliable Away from Home Feeder, and the Pet Friendly Modular Feeder.
 Features that were not selected for one of the three concepts were retained separately rather than discarded so they could be reconsidered during future concept development.

 ## Step Six (video link)
 Embedded a YouTube video that covers the